francesconazzaro/pangeo-forge/docs/file_patterns.md

 ```

 We now need to define the "combine dimensions" of the file pattern.
-Comine dimensions are one of two types:
+Combine dimensions are one of two types:
 - {class}`pangeo_forge.patterns.ConcatDim`: The files should be combined by
   concatenating _the same variables_ sequentially along an axis.
   This is conceptually similar to Xarray's [concat](http://xarray.pydata.org/en/stable/combining.html#concatenate)